TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-Note-8-Pro.md

 ### Tested By:
 Tests needed.

-Thanks to 'hopefullyidontgetbanned', 'tvardero' and 'timbortnik' on early stages of GSI testing (early 2020).
+Thanks to 'hopefullyidontgetbanned', 'tvardero' and 'timbortnik' on early stages of GSI testing (May 2020).